 During Your Visit from Santa Claus

-Parties can always get a little hectic, so stay on track and keep your guests happy with these tips.
+Parties can always get a little hectic, so follow these tips to stay on track and keep your guests happy.

 Be a friendly host